Gordarg/SF/docs/content/Installation/Linux LAMP Server.md

 Installation Guide for Ubuntu Server (LAMP and Userinterface)
 ===

-> We declared `ubuntu` as username
+> We declared `USERNAMEHERE` as username
-> and also `/home/ubuntu/snowframework` as project directory after git clone
+> and also `/home/USERNAMEHERE/snowframework` as project directory after git clone

 # 0. Upgrade packages